 But, that’s not all you get with these systems.
 They also provide the ability to give your workers simple inspection checklists with integrated pictures to walk them through the process, and they even log when a task is completed or failed.

-Systems like 3M Connected Safety can manage your worker’s training certificates, sending automatic notifications so crucial certifications don’t lapse.
+There are systems that can manage your worker’s training certificates, sending automatic notifications so crucial certifications don’t lapse.
 These systems are simple to operate yet have robust options to help track and manage the entire product life cycle for you.